Thursday, January 7, 2016

 “In the beginning the Word already existed.
 The Word was with God, and the Word was God.
 He existed in the beginning with God.
 God created everything through him, and nothing was created except through him” (John 1:1-3 New Living Translation).

 Jesus said to those who professed to know God in His day that they knew neither the Scriptures nor the power of God.
-Knowing one without the other is bad enough, not to know either is worse.
-To know the power of God but not know the Scriptures would be like living on a volcano without the knowledge of what to do when it blows.
-Whereas, to know the Scriptures but not the power of God is like having architectural plans for a house but no materials with which to build—not to mention the skills required of a builder.
+Knowing one without the other is bad enough; not knowing either is worse.
+To know the power of God but not the Scriptures would be like living on a volcano without knowing what to do when it erupts.
+Conversely, to know the Scriptures but not the power of God is like having architectural plans for a house but no materials with which to build—not to mention the skills required of a builder.

 Many claim they know the Scriptures, yet observations of their lives indicate they do not have the skills to interpret them.
-This is because interpreting the Scriptures is an applied science and not a theory—like many scoffers would have us believe.
+This is because interpreting the Scriptures is an applied science and not a theory—despite what many scoffers would have us believes.

-Often, there are different views that create problems for people.
-At one discussion group I attended, two diametrically opposed views were expressed that created a volatile situation.
-One person believed that it is negligent and irresponsible stewardship not to insure one’s house and belongings against loss from fire, theft or acts of God.
-The other person claimed that to take out insurance was to demonstrate a lack of faith in God.
-The two individuals had different worldviews, even though they both claimed to be Christians who justified their position from Scripture.
+Often, different views create problems for people.
+At one discussion group I attended, two diametrically opposed views were expressed, creating a volatile situation.
+One person believed that it is negligent and irresponsible stewardship not to insure one’s house and belongings against loss from fire, theft, or acts of God.
+The other person claimed that taking out insurance demonstrated a lack of faith in God.
+These individuals had different world-views, even though they both claimed to be Christians who justified their positions from Scripture.

 Another person I know severely injured his shoulder.
-Instead of having an x-ray to discover the extent of the injury, this person claimed he was going to believe God to heal him.
-The last time I saw him, six months later, his shoulder appeared to have gotten worse and his agony more excruciating.
-Surely, in this person’s case, a better option would have been to find out exactly what was the problem with his shoulder and then express his faith in God to show him how he would be healed.
+Instead of having an X-ray to discover the extent of the injury, he claimed he was going to believe God to heal him.
+The last time I saw him, six months later, his shoulder appeared to have gotten worse, and his agony was more excruciating.
+Surely, in this person’s case, a better option would have been to find out exactly what the problem was with his shoulder and then express his faith in God to show him how he would be healed.

 Knowledge and faith go together; we cannot have faith without knowledge.
 The more sound our knowledge, the more effective our faith.

-On the day of Pentecost, three thousand souls were baptized into the name of the Jesus Christ[i] for forgiveness of sins in order to receive the promised Holy Spirit (Acts 2:37-41).
+On the day of Pentecost (approximately 1500 years later), three thousand souls were baptized in the name of Jesus Christ[i] for the forgiveness of sins in order to receive the promised Holy Spirit (Acts 2:37-41).

-One preacher I heard, comparing the two aforementioned passages of Scripture, claimed this demonstrated that the old covenant of the Law could not bring life.
-Only the new covenant of the Holy Spirit could bring life and the power to heal—evidently, this preacher had overlooked the promise of healing that was made at Marah (Exodus 15:26) before the Law was given to the Israelites.
+One preacher I heard, comparing the two aforementioned passages of Scripture from the books of Exodus and Acts, claimed this demonstrated that the old covenant of the Law could not bring life; only the new covenant of the Holy Spirit could bring life and the power to heal.
+Evidently, this preacher overlooked the promise of healing that was made at Marah (Exodus 15:26) before the Law was given to the Israelites.

-The truth is the three thousand people who were killed by the sons of Levi had not yet received the Law and perished through a lack of knowledge.
-The Law did not bring death, since death reigned before the Law was introduced.
+The truth is that the three thousand people who were killed by the sons of Levi had not yet been fully instructed in the Law.
+They perished through a lack of knowledge.
+The Law did not bring death then—nor does it now!—since death reigned before the Law was introduced.
 What the Law does is provide people with the knowledge of the salvation of God.

 Knowledge is an important element in understanding how we can apply our faith.
-Incorrect interpretation of events and a lack of applied knowledge results in merely a theoretical faith in God, which is ignorance.
+Incorrect interpretation of events and a lack of applied knowledge result in merely a theoretical faith in God, which is ignorance.
 Ignorance is not what faith is about.
 Faith is not wishful thinking.
 Faith is not blind devotion.
-Faith comes from applied knowledge; the result of the understanding that comes from experiencing the principles of salvation found in the Word of Life, the Word of God.
+Faith comes from applied knowledge—the understanding that arises from experiencing the principles of salvation found in the Word of Life, the Word of God.

-When the Word became flesh, no one had seen God with his or her physical eyes.
-To quote that very literal English translation, The Emphasized Bible: “No one, hath seen, God, at any time: An Only Begotten God, The One existing within the bosom of the Father, He, hath interpreted him” (John 1:18).
+When the Word became flesh, no one had seen God with their physical eyes.
+To quote that very literal English translation, The Emphasized Bible: 'No one hath seen God at any time: An Only Begotten God, The One existing within the bosom of the Father, He hath interpreted Him' (John 1:18).
 Jesus effectively interpreted how to live a righteous life in accordance with the Ten Commandments by loving the Father and His neighbor as Himself.
-Jesus’ interpretation of the Scriptures was not a theoretical display of knowledge; rather it was a demonstration of the power of a Godly life.
-We can say from a modern perspective, Jesus demonstrated that applied science is living the truth of the Scriptures.
+Jesus’ interpretation of the Scriptures was not a theoretical display of knowledge; rather, it was a demonstration of the power of a Godly life.
+From a modern perspective, we can say that Jesus demonstrated that applied science is living the truth of the Scriptures.

-In the book of Romans, chapter two, verse twenty, we learn that the Law has the “embodiment of knowledge and truth” (ESV).
-Since the Law of God embodies knowledge and truth, and Jesus demonstrated the powerful benefits of living in accordance with the Law, by not transgressing the Ten Commandments once, surely this would be good enough reason for us to desire to know them.
+In the book of Romans, chapter two, verse twenty, we learn that the Law has the 'embodiment of knowledge and truth' (ESV).
+Since the Law of God embodies knowledge and truth, and Jesus demonstrated the powerful benefits of living in accordance with the Law by not transgressing the Ten Commandments once, surely this is good reason for us to desire to know the words written by God Himself.
 What other guide to successful living exists?
-The promise of Psalm One is all who meditate on the Law will prosper in what they do.
+The promise of Psalm One is that all who meditate on the Law will prosper in what they do.

-These Ten Commandments are so essential, for had Jesus not kept them, He would not have been able to bequeath in His last will and testament, life to every human being at His death (Hebrews 9:15-17).
-However, this life is conditional in that it is only available to whosoever is willing to accept the truth and grow in the knowledge of our Savior, Lord Jesus Christ (John 3:16; 2 Peter 1:2; 2 Peter 3:18; John 8:31-32).
-If we are to partake of the divine nature (2 Peter 1:4) and yet do not understand the just requirements of the Law, we are like people seeking to harness the power of a volcano without the required knowledge.
-This is something the people of Thera, living on what is now known as the Greek Island of Santorini, once tried to do, before it destroyed their civilization.
-In other words, without the very words written by the Finger of God, there is no hope for true success in life.
+These Ten Commandments are essential, for had Jesus not kept them, He would not have been able to bequeath, in His last will and testament, life to every human being at His death (Hebrews 9:15-17).
+However, this life is conditional; it is only available to whosoever is willing to accept the truth and grow in the knowledge of our Savior, Lord Jesus Christ (John 3:16; 2 Peter 1:2; 2 Peter 3:18; John 8:31-32).
+If we are to partake of the divine nature (2 Peter 1:4) and yet do not understand the just requirement of the Law, we are like people seeking to harness the power of a volcano without the required knowledge.
+This is something the people of Thera, living on a volcano now known as the Greek island of Santorini, once tried to do before an eruption destroyed their civilization.
+In other words, without the words written by the Finger of God, there is no hope for true success in life.
 We are beaten before we start.
 Fortunately, we can thank God that this need not be the case.

-The Ten Commandments were once taught in schools everywhere within Western Countries, but these days they are considered irrelevant, no longer fashionable, antiquated, and even superseded—but, by what?
-As we will discover, without the Ten Commandments, there is no hope for anyone.
-These are the only words God ever wrote with His Own Finger.[ii]
+The Ten Commandments were once taught in schools everywhere in Western countries, but these days they are considered irrelevant, no longer fashionable, antiquated, and even superseded—but by what?
+As we will discover, if we ignore the Ten Commandments, there is no hope.
+These are the only words on record that God wrote with His own Finger.[ii]

 The Apostle John

-The Gospel of John states, “the law came through Moses, but grace and truth came through Jesus Christ” (John 1:17).
+The Gospel of John states, 'the law came through Moses, but grace and truth came through Jesus Christ' (John 1:17).
 Because of this statement, many Christians like to think that the Ten Commandments have no bearing on anybody today.
-Unfortunately, wrong interpretations of Scripture are one of the main reasons why so many Christians fail to live up to what they have been called, and fail to keep the blessings they have been promised.
-Throwing out the Ten Commandments along with the ceremonial law (which consisted of the blood sacrifices of bulls, goats, lambs and doves and grain offerings) has resulted in Christians not acknowledging the requirements of God’s law for life.
-These guidelines for successful living are clearly outlined within the Bible—besides, anyone who thinks the Law did not come through the Word of God Himself, obviously has missed the truth about who Jesus really is.
+Unfortunately, wrong interpretations of Scripture are one of the main reasons why so many Christians fail to live up to what they have been called to and fail to keep the blessings they have been promised.
+Throwing out the Ten Commandments along with the ceremonial law (which consisted of the blood sacrifices of bulls, goats, lambs, and doves, and grain offerings) has led to Christians not acknowledging the requirements of God’s law for life.
+These guidelines for successful living are clearly outlined within the Bible.
+Besides, anyone who thinks the Law did not come through the Word of God Himself has obviously missed the truth about who Jesus really is.
 Jesus is the Son of God; the pre-existent Word of God made flesh.

 The Apostle Paul